 You know you’re taking a risk if you’re skydiving or bull riding.
 But did you know there are serious risks associated with many medical devices?
 Maybe your diabetes leads to a recommendation for an insulin pump.
 Or perhaps years of constant hip pain led you to a surgeon’s office to discuss a hip replacement.
 Or maybe your doctor recommends a spinal-cord stimulator to minimize your debilitating back pain.
 Device manufacturers, and doctors, make bold claims on the benefits of medical devices.
 But it turns out that many devices involve serious health risks.
 How safe are medical devices?
+How do medical device companies influence do doctors?
 And what is the government doing to keep patients safe?

 How safe are medical devices?